DaVinci Kitchen, Gourmet Cube

 They are still a rarity and turn plenty of heads.
-But robots that help serve and cook food are on the way in.
-They take a lot of the work off their human colleagues’ shoulders, leaving them more time to spend with guests.
+But robots that assist with serving, cleaning up and cooking have already been in use in the catering industry for some time.
+They take some of the work off the human colleagues and free up their time for the guests.

 Ella purrs slowly along the aisle between the tables.
 She is carrying a cola, a water, a beer and a juice as well as a ‘Flammkuchen’ (tarte flambée) topped with pepperoni, onions and feta.
 Ella arrives at table 202.
 She stops and says in a friendly tone: ‘Please take your order.’
 The drinks are quickly handed out and the tarte flambée is placed in the middle of the table.
 Before the hungry guests dig in, they cast a final glance at the waiting Ella.
 With a tap of a finger on her display screen, she reverses and glides back toward the service counter.